richelbilderbeek/ArduinoTrialShields/LedTrialShieldBlueBelt/LedTrialShieldBlueBeltEn.md

 ## Pins

- * The LEDje is connected to pin 9
+ * The LED is connected to pin 9

-You cannot control the piezo
+You cannot control the piezo.

 ## Extra information for supervisors